seiyab/do-expr/README.md

   if (f()) return g();
   return h();
 })()
-//^^ Finally I understand. this is an IIFE.
+//^^ Finally I got it. this is an IIFE.

 // do_
 const x = do_(() => {